 they change owners when sold, or end up in wrecking yards.
 If the car you

-own was purchased second hand, check if it's on the recall list by visiting the
+own was purchased second hand, check if it's recalled by visiting the

-Product Safety Australia website or by directly contacting the car's manufacturer.
+Product Safety Australia website or by directly contacting the manufacturer.

 Is the recall free or will it cost me?

-The cost of the recall is free and covered by the manufacturer.
+The recall is free as the cost is covered by the manufacturer.